 Constructed c.
-1910-1913, the house is an American Four-Square with a combination of Free Classic, Craftsman, and Prairie School detailing.
-It is a unique combination of architectural styles rarely seen in Reno.
+1910-1913, the Leaver House was an American Four-Square with a combination of Free Classic, Craftsman, and Prairie School detailing, a unique combination of architectural styles rarely seen in Reno.
 Prominent Nevada architect George A. Ferris (designer of the McKinley Park School, El Cortez Hotel, and Governor's Mansion, among others) lived here in 1913 and 1914.

 Edmund S. Leaver was for many years the supervising engineer of the precious metals section of the United States Bureau of Mines in Reno.
 A metallurgist for several major mining companies, he was in charge of the Nevada Goldfield Reduction Plant during the southern Nevada boom.
 Leaver and his family lived in the house at 801 N. Lake Street from the mid-1920s until his death in 1943.